lammas321/CrabGameFloatingPlayerPatch/README.md

 1. This mod does not fix the root issue causing the floating players, only working around the problem
 2. Clients may see other players slightly or even majorly stuttering back and forth when moving with high pings or bad connections
 3. As the host, you should aim to be near the majority of or as many players as you can, usually the center of the map
+4. Clients with the mod will not need to be near the host in game
-4. This mod will end up using more bandwith than you usually do, exponentially with higher player counts even
+5. This mod will end up using more bandwith than you usually do, exponentially with higher player counts even
-5. The effects of cheater's fling cheats *could* be amplified, and catching them will by default be harder with more players to rule out at larger lobby sizes
+6. The effects of cheater's fling cheats *could* be amplified, and catching them will by default be harder with more players to rule out at larger lobby sizes

 Happy hosting! :D